Runnable/docs/privacy/_posts/2017-01-15-how-does-runnable-keep-my-private-code-and-data-secure.md

+---
+title: How does Runnable keep my private code and data secure?
+category: privacy
+step: 1
-# How does Runnable keep my private code and data secure?
+description: How does Runnable keep my private code and data secure?
+---

 ### We follow a single tenant model.
 * Every GitHub org gets its own dedicated walled infrastructure.